royg-collab/Face-Gender-Classification/README.md

 ##  Grad-CAM Visualizations

 The project includes tools to generate Grad-CAM attention maps for model interpretability.
-A separate util.py is given to plots and Grad_CAM attention.
+A separate util.py script is given to plots and Grad_CAM attention.

 ##  Dataset Format